NxPKG/khulnasoft-docs/content/support/Troubleshooting/Cloudflare Errors/Troubleshooting Cloudflare 1XXX errors.md

 ### Resolution

-Contact [Cloudflare Support](https://support.cloudflare.com/hc/articles/200172476) with the following details:
+Contact [Khulnasoft Support](https://support.Khulnasoft.com/hc/articles/200172476) with the following details:

 1. Your domain name
 2. A screenshot of the 1018 error including the **RayID** mentioned in the error message